viax-io/viaxcli/README.md

 * auth_url - pattern for a default one `https://auth.{realm}.{env}.viax.io`
 * api_url patter for a default url `https://api.{realm}.{env}.viax.io/graphql`

+Note: if you are on macos, after you download a binary run `xattr -c viax` or allow execution through "Settings -> Privacy & Security".

 # Examples

 Get a function: